shiftsystems/shift-mon/docs/Install.md

 **DO NOT EDIT THE INVENTORY IN THE REPO THIS WILL CAUSE PROBELEMS LATER** I will explain what each of the values means.
 * The hosts section requires you have one host where software will be installed.
-* ansible_python_interpreter: the Python interpreter that Ansible to use please do not change as this could cause Ansible to not work correctly or ignore the inventory.

 ### This section is for ldap and only needs populated if you wish to use ldap
 * ldap_host: hostname of the ldap server to this is optional
-* ldap_port: port to use for ldap communication usually 389 for plaintext or starttls or 636 for ssl/tls
+* ldap_port: port to use for ldap communication usually 389 for plaintext(please don't use plain text ldap) or starttls or 636 for ssl/tls
 * bind_dn: bind user string for ldap auth
 * base_dn: base domain ldap string
 * bind_password: password for the ldap_bind account